-At the Capacity Tier step of the wizard, select an object storage repository that you want to add as a capacity extent and specify when to move and/or copy data.
+At the Capacity Tier step of the wizard, select object storage repositories that you want to add as capacity extents.
+Then specify when to move and copy data.

 - Select the Extend scale-out backup repository capacity with object storage check box.

-- Select an object storage repository to which you want to offload your data.
+- To select the object storage repositories to which you want to offload your data, click Choose.

-Make sure that this storage has been added to your environment in advance.
-In case an object storage repository has not been configured, click Add and follow the associated steps of the wizard, as described in Adding Object Storage Repository.
+Make sure that these repositories are added to the backup infrastructure in advance.
+In case object storage repositories are not added, click Add and follow the steps of the Adding Object Storage Repository wizard.